microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 #### Analog Comparator Setup (AC)
 The Analog Comparator must be enabled by toggling Enable under Hardware Settings.

-The positive input is set to the USB DETECT pin on the curiosity nano which is connected to Positive Pin 4 on the AC by default.
+The positive input is set to the USB DETECT pin on the Curiosity Nano which is connected to Positive Pin 4 on the AC by default.
 The detection threshold is set using the Digital-to-Analog Comparator (DAC) reference (DACREF) which is selected as the negative input to the AC.

-To calculate the DACREF value we can use the formula from the datasheet:
+To calculate the DACREF, use the formula from the data sheet:

 *V_DACREF = (DACREF / 256) * V_REF*

-If we know the threshold we want, we can use the built in-feature of MCC to do it for us.
-We want to use the value 0.32V as a threshold due to the voltage divider implemented on the Curiosity Nano.
+If the desired threshold known, the built-in Requested Voltage feature of MCC can calculate it automatically.
+Due to the voltage divider present on the Curiosity Nano, a threshold of 0.32V is needed for this project.
 Inputting this value into the Requested Voltage field will populate the DACREF value.

 Refer to the [AVR64DU32 Curiosity Nano User Guide](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/UserGuides/AVR64DU32-Curiosity-Nano-UserGuide-DS50003671.pdf) for more information on how the *USB DETECT* is implemented on the Curiosity Nano.